“Who has murdered me here?” Asks Daniel W. from a huge poster

-The poster, of enormous dimensions, has been placed next to the scene of the crime and in the same one appears the direct number of the «Special Commission for bike lanes» in charge of the investigation, the SoKo «Radweg».
+The poster, of enormous dimensions, has been placed next to the place of the crime and in the same one appears the direct number of the «Special Commission cycle lane» in charge of the investigation, the SoKo «Radweg».
 A spokesperson for the same stressed that they have no intention of giving up any option that could lead to a new lead and that the agents are aware that “this new form of communication” is the subject of debate among the population, but that they have managed to draw attention to the case and perhaps that will awaken the memory of someone who can make a decisive contribution to investigators.
-They acknowledged, however, that they had never taken a similar step before.
+They recognized, however, that they had never taken a similar step before.

-The lifeless body of Daniel W. was discovered in the early morning of August 19, 2020 by casual passers-by on a bike path next to the Wagnerian city’s university.
+The lifeless body of Daniel W. was discovered in the early morning of August 19, 2020 by casual passersby on a bike path next to the Wagnerian city university.
 According to the autopsy, he was stabbed.
-Since then, the police have not been able to solve the crime, not even after attending a popular television program in which citizen collaboration is requested to solve complicated cases or find the whereabouts of wanted criminals.
+Since then the police have not been able to solve the crime, not even after attending a popular television program in which citizen collaboration is requested to solve complicated cases or find the whereabouts of wanted criminals.
 None of the more than 60 leads obtained at the time led to the identification of a possible suspect.

 .